 Transportation of radioactive material is a well-established practice with a strong track record of safety.
 Transportation of used nuclear fuel is subject to stringent regulation and oversight.
-The NWMO will need to demonstrate to regulatory authorities and the public the safety and security of any transportation system before transportation to the repository can begin.
+The NWMO will need to demonstrate to regulatory authorities the safety and security of any transportation system before transportation to the repository can begin.
+We have also committed to demonstrating social safety to the public because the transportation of used fuel bundles will go through many traditional territories, municipalities and communities.

-APM transportation is expected to begin in the 2040s and take about 40 years to complete.
+APM transportation is expected to begin in the 2040s and take about 50 years to complete.

-A few facts at-a-glance
+A few facts at a glance

-- Used nuclear fuel is a by-product created when nuclear power plants generate electricity.
+- Used nuclear fuel is a byproduct created when nuclear power plants generate electricity.
 It remains radioactive for a long period of time, and must be contained and isolated from people and the environment, essentially indefinitely.
-CANDU used nuclear fuel (the fuel used by Canadian reactors) is not a liquid or a gas - it is a solid.
-It is not flammable, fissile or explosive. - At the end of 2019, Canada had approximately 2.9 million used fuel bundles in temporary storage.
+Used CANDU nuclear fuel (the fuel used by Canadian reactors) is not a liquid or a gas - it is a solid.
+It is not flammable, fissile or explosive. - As of June 30, 2021, Canada had approximately 3.1 million used fuel bundles in temporary storage.
 If Canada's existing reactors operate to the end of their planned lives, including planned refurbishment, the inventory of used fuel that will need to be shipped to the repository could be about 5.5 million bundles. - Canada's plan was developed for managing only Canada's used nuclear fuel.
 No used fuel from outside Canada will be placed in the APM repository. - There is a great deal of experience in the safe movement of used nuclear fuel and other radioactive material both in Canada and around the world.
-In over 50 years, there have been more than 20,000 shipments worldwide of used nuclear fuel using road, rail and water transport without serious injuries, health impacts, fatalities or environmental consequences attributable to the radiological nature of the shipments. - When the repository begins operation many years from now, used nuclear fuel will be delivered to the repository site at a rate that allows it to be placed in the repository as it is received. - The transportation program may involve use of road ways, railways, or a combination depending on the site selected to host the repository. - The transportation program is expected to extend over approximately 40 years or more, based on current anticipated volumes from nuclear facilities.
-If an all-road approach were taken, this might involve about 620 truck shipments each year, approximately one-to-two shipments per day.
+In over 50 years, there have been more than 20,000 shipments worldwide of used nuclear fuel using road, rail and water transport without serious injuries, health impacts, fatalities or environmental consequences attributable to the radiological nature of the shipments. - When the repository begins operation many years from now, used nuclear fuel will be delivered to the repository site at a rate that allows it to be placed in the repository as it is received. - The transportation program may involve use of roadways, railways, or a combination depending on the site selected to host the repository. - The transportation program is expected to extend over approximately 50 years or more, based on current anticipated volumes from nuclear facilities.
+If an all-road approach were taken, this might involve about 620 truck shipments each year, approximately one to two shipments per day.
 If an all-rail approach were taken, this might involve about 60 train shipments each year, approximately one shipment every six days.